 Rather, educators have a renewed pragmatism towards technology.
 They appreciate what works.
 They recognise what doesn’t.

-Which technologies have supported learning in 2020, so far?
+Which technologies have supported learning in the last 12 months?

 Last year, the use of interactive panels and tablets continued to increase, together with apps—all of which saw their highest use rates yet.
 This was along with laptops, cloud-based lesson delivery and screen mirroring.